NMenzel/NMenzel/README.md

 - AI-assisted development workflows with Claude Code, GitHub Copilot, review agents, prompt templates, and documentation assistants
 - Responsible AI usage: human review, clear specifications, test coverage, security awareness, and architectural consistency
 - Accessibility-first engineering based on WCAG, semantic HTML, keyboard support, and robust UX patterns
-- Developer enablement through guidelines, playbooks, pairing, code reviews, and structured feedback
 - Self-hosted infrastructure, automation workflows, bots, and open-source tooling
 - Cybersecurity fundamentals for securing VPS-based infrastructure and self-hosted applications

-## 🧠 Engineering principles

-I care about software that is understandable, maintainable, and safe to evolve.

-My engineering approach is based on:

-- Clear separation of concerns
-- Small, focused components and services
-- Strong typing and explicit interfaces
-- Clever & readable code
-- Automated tests where they create real confidence
-- CI/CD quality gates
-- Security-conscious implementation
-- Accessibility by default
-- AI-assisted workflows with human ownership and review

-AI can speed up development, but it does not remove the need for engineering discipline.
-I treat AI-generated code as untrusted until it has been reviewed for correctness, maintainability, security, edge cases, and architectural fit.

 ## 🛠️ Self-hosted infrastructure